 insurance and their guests.
 The meals will be served to you in your room and you can arrange the time with room service.
 Let yourself be pampered by our kitchen staff.

 Visitors and overnight stays

-For private patients – if visitors want to stay with you overnight, please notify the nursing staff who will pass on the request to Patient Administration.
+For private patients – if visitors want to stay with you overnight, please notify your doctor's secretary as soon as possible.
 You will then be informed of the available options and conditions.